pulibrary/command_line_curriculum/sec3/vim.md

 ### Tabs

 We saw that a buffer is a document (often an open file), and a window is the container for an active buffer.
 We can see tabs as a container for a bunch of windows.
-As a result, Neovim’s tabs are different from the usual tabs you can find in many IDEs!
+As a result, vim’s tabs are different from the usual tabs you can find in many IDEs!

 Here are the commands to create and delete tabs: